psaitu/swift-style-guide/README.md

 }
 ```

-Unwrap optional value when it makes sense, for example you will need to make bunch of operations on it.
+Unwrap optional value when it makes sense, e.g. when you need to make a bunch of operations on it:

 ```swift
 var button: UIButton?